 Discrimination of any kind will not be tolerated from anyone including spectators and staff.

-We work with AJ Bell Stadium and Level playing field and to ensure we meet all needs of any person with an impairment or disability.
+We work with The Salford Stadium and Level playing field and to ensure we meet all needs of any person with an impairment or disability.

 Specific access details can be found here via Accessible for familisation ahead of your trip to the stadium.